lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 I had to build a model that will succesfuly predict if a tweet was negative, positive or neutral.
 This model will save labor, therefore money in a company's journey to improve customer service therefore improving sales and customer retention.
+   The daset I used can be found  <a href="https://data.world/crowdflower/brands-and-product-emotions">here </a>.

+  Before cleaning, the dataset is expected to be a csv file with three columns:
+1. Tweet_text column contains the tweet text.
+2. Emotion in tweet is directed at column contains the product or service the tweet emotion is directed at.
+3. Is there an emotion directed at a brand or product colmn contains the emotion or the lack of emotion found in the tweet text.

   The dataset I used can be found
 	<a href="https://data.world/crowdflower/brands-and-product-emotions">here </a>.